Create AWS CloudWatch Evidently Segments

 Deprecation & Migration

 No, this resource is deprecated.
-Use AWS AppConfig feature flags instead.
+Use AWS AppConfig feature flags instead for new projects.

 Configuration & Immutability